Metal Bonding Adhesives

 - No-Mix application

 Permabond TA4246 is a structural acrylic adhesive that is used with Initiator 46.
-The adhesive is applied to one surface and the Initiator to the other.
+Apply the adhesive to one surface and the Initiator to the other.
 Upon joining the components, strength develops rapidly.
 In addition to excellent bond strength on metals such as aluminum & steel, it has excellent bond strength on plastics.
-Bonds to ABS, Phenolic, Polycarbonate, and PVC exceed the strength of the plastic.
+When bonded to ABS, Phenolic, Polycarbonate, and PVC, the bond exceeds the strength of the plastic.

 - Excellent adhesive strength

 - Easy to use since there is no mixing required